oliviervroom/realestate_predictor/Backend/inal-cs682/README.md

 6. To run the Flask app:
 python3 app.py

-7. Open the app in broswer.
+7. Open the app in browser.
 Alternatively, run evaluate.py to use the model for interence, train.py to train the model.
 Use Backend/inal-cs682/miscellaneous/sample-API-response.csv as sample input.